ibex-team/ibex-lib/plugins/ode/README.rst

 ODE plugin
 ============

+By G. Chabert and A. Goldsztejn

-This plugin is intended to gather several tools for the simulation and anaylsis of ODEs.
+This plugin is intended to gather several tools for the simulation and analysis of ODEs.

-Currently, it contains a single program ``ibexode-attract-region``, that allows to calculate a region inside wich all points converge to a (exponentially) stable point of a dynamical system.
+Currently, it contains a single program ``ibexode-attract-region``, that allows to calculate a region inside which all points converge to an (exponentially) stable point of a dynamical system.

 The principle is as follows.

 The user gives as input:

 - an ODE under the form x'=f(x);
 - a Lyapunov function v(x);
 - an approximation of the fixpoint x* of f;